This post may contain affiliate links. Please see our disclosure policy.

-This Oven Baked Chuck Roast recipe is my go to dish for an easy and comforting meal.
-Juicy fork tender beef that's braised in red wine with carrots, celery, onions, garlic, and fresh herbs for an all around delicious, classic dish.
+This Chuck Roast In Oven recipe is my go to dish for an easy and comforting meal.
+Juicy fork tender beef that’s braised in red wine with carrots, celery, onions, garlic, and fresh herbs for an all around delicious, classic dish.
+Make this recipe for Sunday dinner, your holiday feasts, or just a cozy meal to enjoy with family!

 Minimal effort is needed to make this easy recipe and the whole family will love it!
-It takes about 3 ½ hours to cook but luckily, only 20 minutes of that time is active cooking.

 Best part?
 It tastes even better the next day when the juices have had time to sit and marinate.
 Save this dish for special occasions, Sunday dinner, or an easy meal prep dish that’ll last you throughout the week.